 INTEGRATED REPORT

-International Integrated Reporting Council (IIRC).
+developed by the International Integrated Reporting Council.

 CORPORATE GOVERNANCE REPORT

-Listing Regulations, a separate section on the Corporate
+SEBI Listing Regulations, the Corporate Governance Report

-annexed to the Corporate Governance Report.
+Listing Regulations is annexed to the Corporate Governance

 MANAGEMENT DISCUSSION AND ANALYSIS

-Report which also covers the consolidated operations
+section also covers the consolidated operations, reflecting the

 DIRECTORS’ RESPONSIBILITY STATEMENT